 A new DCM dog food study came out this week (December 2022) and the results are unfortunately concerning.

-We are now several studies in and every single one has shown this same correlation: certain diets are causing heart disease in dogs.
+We are now several studies on nutritional DCM, and every single one has shown this same correlation: certain diets are causing heart disease in dogs.

 If you have a dog and are trying to find the healthiest and safest dog food to feed them, you need to read this update.